gbmhunter/blog/content/pages/programming/languages/c-sharp/graph-drawing/_index.md

 # RadChart

 {{< figure src="/images/programming-misc/telerik-radchart-screenshot.png" caption="Screenshot of the Telerik charting library for .NET applications.
-Comes with some very nice skins and tutorials." caption-position="bottom" width="300px" >}}
+Comes with some very nice skins and tutorials."  width="300px" >}}